gefgu/100-days-of-code/log.md

 - Doing pseudo code helped me every time I had doubts about the implementation.
 It is a great tool.

 **Link(s) to work**:

+### Day 18: January 18th, 2022

+**Today's Progress**:
+- Today I build the Calculator project from The Odin Project.

+**Thoughts**:
+- It was an enjoyable project to build - the hours flew by.
+- I started to use pseudo code in the middle of the project and it made the process easier.
+I hope to use it more frequently in the future.

+**Link(s) to work**: